© 1999-2008

 April 9, 1962 - January, 1963

-PRIOR: WELI New Haven, CT
+PRIOR: WALK Patchogue, NY; WELI New Haven, CT

-TODAY: Kurt died April 18, 1979 at the age of 49, after several months in a coma; read a note from his daughter (10-15-01).
+TODAY: Kurt died April 18, 1979 at the age of 49, after nearly a year in a coma; read a note from his daughter (10-15-01).

-audio: February 15, 1963
+audio - February 15, 1963

 WDRC's Chris Ryan